bradfrost/atomic-design/chapter-3.md

 - They **make cross-browser/device, performance, and accessibility testing easier**.
 - They **serve as a future-friendly foundation** for teams to modify, extend, and improve upon over time.

 That all sounds wonderful, right?
 I can almost hear you saying, "I need this whole pattern library thing in my life."
 But how do we make pattern libraries happen?
-Well, you've come to the right place, friend, because this chapter will introduce helpful tools for creating pattern libraries.
+Well, you've come to the right place, friend, because the rest of this book is dedicated to exactly that.
+This chapter will introduce helpful tools for creating pattern libraries, and the following chapter will discuss how to make pattern-based design and development a key aspect of your workflow.

 I'll be talking about the qualities of effective pattern libraries through the lens of a tool called [Pattern Lab](http://patternlab.io), an open-source project created by [Dave Olsen](http://dmolsen.com) and myself in order to execute atomic design systems.
 While I'll excitedly discuss Pattern Lab and its various features, I want to stress that the point of this chapter is to cover the characteristics of well-constructed pattern libraries, not sell any one specific tool to you.
 Hell, Pattern Lab isn't even for sale!
 No single tool will be a perfect fit for all readers, but be sure to keep the following principles in mind when deciding what tools to use to create your pattern libraries.